Sports Activities at Student Dormitories Operated by Hometown Organizations

 a means to develop individual character and to cultivate the minds of youngsters still at home.

-As described above, our investigation demonstrated conclusively that a wide range of sports
+As described above, our investigation demonstrated conclusively that

 activities were conducted at student dormitories operated by hometown organizations during the